Tharun-10Dragneel/Superspeed/README.md

-# Helio - Phase 1 MVP

-**macOS AI Communication Copilot with Ghost Text Preview**

-Helio helps you transform your intent into perfectly-crafted messages using a GitHub Copilot-style ghost text workflow.
+Cresecent helps you transform your intent into perfectly-crafted messages using a GitHub Copilot-style ghost text workflow.

 ## Phase 1 Features (Implemented)